fanart-tv/fanartwiki/docs/ImageTypes/Movies/moviebackground.md

-# **Overview**
+!!! info "Overview"

     - Movie Backgrounds are high quality backdrops of the Movie
     - Can be used as a background while browsing your Movie library
     - Can be used as a background slide show on skins that support this feature

 ---